 Tommy John surgery–also called ulnar collateral ligament (UCL) reconstruction–has helped many athletes get back to playing the sports they love.
 The first surgery, performed in 1974, continues today to be an effective approach to repair a torn or damaged UCL.
-At TriHealth Orthopedics & Sports Institute, we combine proven, evidence-based approaches with the latest advances in technology.
+At TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine, we combine proven, evidence-based approaches with the latest advances in technology.
 This helps ensure you return to your favorite activities with reduced pain, faster recovery and better outcomes.

 Tommy John Surgery